 Your filter will need to be cleaned periodically, the frequency and way you will do this depends on what specific filter you have.
 If it is a pressure filter such as the OASE filtoclear or PondMAX PF series they can be easily backwashed every month or so (more or less often depending on the size/stock of your pond).
 Some gravity filters however will only need cleaning every year or so.
 If you are unsure as to how often/how to clean your filter just give us a ring and we will be able to walk you through it 🙂

 Many pond filters will have an inbuilt UV light component to sterilise your water and prevent it from turning green with algae, these lights will need to be replaced every 12 months in order to maintain effectivness.
-You can find spare UV globes HERE
+You can find spare UV globes for your pond filter HERE

 Every now and then you may notice your pump beginning to slow down.
 9 times out of 10 when a faulty pump is brought into the store it is simply a matter of cleaning out the impeller shaft to get it up and running again.
 The impeller is a magenetised spinning rotor and is what allows the pump to function.
 Often times when sludge and debri makes its way into the impellers housing it can become jammed up and stop working.
 If left over time this can cause serious damage and may require you to replace the impeller alltogether.
 By opening up your pump to rinse out its impeller shaft every few months you will greatly increase its life expectancy.
 If you are in need of a replacement impeller you can find them for sale HERE